Data harmonization can help cure brain injuries, bring your enterprise extraordinary revenues, and tell you what the right business decision is.

 Use Case No. 1

 Imagine you own a company.
-A new trend appears and most of the competition decides to follow it.
+A new trend appears, and most of the competition decides to follow it.
 Should you as well?
 How can you know?
 You should analyze data.
-Yes, but there's so much data from all different sources, you've already invested a lot to gather it but you're not quite sure how to put it into use.
+Yes, but there's so much data from all different sources, you've already invested a lot to gather it, but you're not quite sure how to put it into use.
 You need business intelligence you can rely on.

 Use Case No. 2

 Clinics all around the world deal with patients with brain injuries daily.
 They all have their own records, statistics, and conclusions.
-Each clinic owns a rich data set which is unfortunately not good enough for medical researchers to draw conclusions to assist in making discoveries in science that will help the patients.
+Each clinic owns a rich data set, which is unfortunately not good enough for medical researchers to draw conclusions to assist in making discoveries in science that will help the patients.
 What's necessary is to combine all these disparate data sources and enable researchers to make use of them.

 Use Case No. 3

 You work very hard on promoting your brand across different regions, industries, markets, and target audiences.
 These efforts of yours generate a huge variety of marketing metrics.
 These are very often expressed using different terminology by different marketing channels.
 For example, quite often it happens that Google Analytics and CRM systems label the same metric in different ways.
 Your company ends up with loads of raw data that can hardly be of any use for data analysis or for gaining insights into your brand positioning in the market.
+Data harmonization is critical for organizations to analyze marketing efforts and sales, identify pain points, and discover aspects that contribute to success.

 The solution to all of the situations mentioned above is data harmonization.
 What is it exactly?
 What does it involve?
 How different is it from integration and standardization?
 Let's dive in.

-Data Harmonization - What and Why?
+Data Harmonization: What and Why?

 All three cases described above have one thing in common — disparate and unaligned data, difficult to analyze, extract insights or take any value from.

-Raw data gathered from various surveys, workshops, social media, and internet of things devices often contain irrelevant pointers, false values, and redundant statistics.
+Raw data gathered from various surveys, workshops, social media, and Internet of Things devices often contain irrelevant pointers, false values, and redundant statistics.
 In order for data to be valuable to business users and analysts and to provide consistent business intelligence insights, it needs to be harmonized.
 Furthermore, harmonization creates democratic access to hierarchies that enable broad views across multiple sources.

-By harmonizing data companies provide access to an accurate view of sales, trends, and other metrics which makes it possible to get a big picture of where your company is as well as detailed specific insights.
-Besides, it is possible for all different company units such as marketing, sales, and customer service to rely on one consistent data set instead of creating separate systems which are often expensive, error-prone, and unreliable.
-Harmonized data is not static - it can continue to be updated either on a regular basis or in real time.
+By harmonizing data, companies provide access to an accurate view of sales, trends, and other metrics, which makes it possible to get a big picture of where your company is, as well as detailed, specific insights.
+Besides, it is possible for all different company units, such as marketing, sales, and customer service, to rely on one consistent data set instead of creating separate systems, which are often expensive, error-prone, and unreliable.
+Harmonized data is not static; it can continue to be updated either on a regular basis or in real time.

 Harmonization basically integrates these various data sources to create a coherent whole that enables you to access the appropriate levels of information.
 Otherwise dissimilar data sets can easily communicate with one another by synchronizing data points across goods, channels, times, and geographical locations.